FREQUENTLY ASKED QUESTIONS

 Completed application forms for the 2018-2019 school year must be received by 5:00PM on April 15, 2018 to be eligible for the lottery.
 (Rainier Prep will conduct a random public lottery within a week of April 15 if we receive more applications than the number of seats available.)
 Any applications received after the deadline will be put on a waiting list.

 Accepted students will receive a Welcome Packet the last week of April.

 There is no cost to attend Rainier Prep.
 We are currently a free, public, charter school under WA state law.

 The first day of school for Rainier Prep will take place within the last two weeks of August 2017.
 The 2018-2019 calendar will be provided after April 15, 2018.

 For new students, Family Orientations will be held in May and June 2018.
 Additionally, individual family meetings and student orientations will take place in August 2018.
 The specific dates of home visits and orientations will be communicated in the Welcome Packet and at Family Orientation.

 Our school is located at 10211 12th Ave S. Seattle, WA 98168.

 Rainier Prep will be providing bus services for students living within Highline Public Schools.
 Bus routes do not go to individual homes but rather to a central location where a number of students can be picked up and dropped off.
 Please refer to the current school year bus routes.

 Yes.
-We provide breakfast and lunch from Fresh n’ Local Foods Company at costs comparable to Highline Public Schools.
+We provide breakfast and lunch from Fresh n’ Local Foods Company.
 We also honor breakfast and lunch prices for students eligible for free and reduced lunch.

 By law, Rainier Prep is required to participate in any state and federally mandated assessments similar to a public district school.